thisisrandy/catan-randomizer/README.md

   [Min Islands](#on-scenarios-with-a-variable-number-of-islands) constraint.
 - _Seafarers & Pirates_ - Combines _Explorers & Pirates_ and _Seafarers_.
 Play
   to 22 VP.
+- _Seafarers & Pirates, Variable_ - Same as _Seafarers & Pirates_, but with
+  variable island shuffling.
+Subject to the [Min Islands](#on-scenarios-with-a-variable-number-of-islands) constraint.

 #### Rules